ssarmin/interviews/things-to-concern.md

 for Java, log10(n) / log10(3) could be 5.0000001 or 4.9999999.
 This effect can be observed by using the function log() instead of log10(). for C++, use log2()

+# Hashing
+If you are using key/hash based containers, your key size should be small to avoid TLE.